Debit Mastercard: Greece

 As of March 2015, all four major Greek banks offer a contactless Debit Mastercard to their clients.

 Eurobank Ergasias is replacing its Maestro line of debit cards with a new Debit Mastercard.

 The National Bank of Greece (NBG) started replacing its Maestro debit card with a new Debit Mastercard in March 2015.
 NBG is the last one of the four major Greek banks to offer a Debit Mastercard to its customers, and like Eurobank it only offers this debit card.

 The other two major Greek banks offer Debit Mastercard cards as well, but not exclusively.
 Piraeus Bank has added the option for a Mastercard Debit card alongside the Visa Debit (formerly Visa Electron) card that it had been offering in the past as the exclusive option.
 Also Alpha Bank offers Debit Mastercard and Debit Mastercard Contactless as one of three options for a debit card.
 It is not clear which debit card these two banks promote the most to customers that do not have a specific preference.

 Hong Kong

 As of January 2021, HSBC, Citibank, WeLab Bank Livi Bank & Mox Bank offer a contactless Debit Mastercard to their clients in virtual and/or physical plastic card.

+Indonesia

+In Indonesia, banks such as Bank Central Asia, CIMB Niaga, OCBC Indonesia, and Bank Danamon offer Debit Mastercard to their customers alongside national debit card under Gerbang Pembayaran Nasional (GPN; National Payment Gateway) network.
+Debit Mastercard competes with Visa Debit for international debit card networks.

 Netherlands

 bunq bank issues a Debit Mastercard to its premium customers.
 Additionally, ICS issues MasterCard and VISA debit cards including 180-day insurance, which is normally not available on debit cards in the Netherlands.

-Getsby is the first company to only issue tokenizable Virtual Debit Mastercard Cards in the Netherlands.
+Rabobank will start offering Debit Mastercards from mid-2022, alongside their existing Visa Debit cards.
+ING has also begun rolling out Debit Mastercards, which will gradually replace their current stock of V-PAY and Maestro cards.
+The full rollout of Debit Mastercards by ING is expected to take place in 2024.

 Philippines

-Major banks like BDO, Metrobank, Security Bank, RCBC, BPI and PNB issues Debit Mastercard.
+Major banks like BDO, Metrobank(with maestro), Security Bank, RCBC, BPI and PNB(with maestro) issues Debit Mastercard.